A search for near-infrared counterparts of two faint neutron star X-ray transients : XMMU J174716.1-281048 and SAX

-On March 22, 2005, the {\it INTEGRAL}/JEM-X detected a transient IGR J17464--2811 because it exhibited a type-I X-ray burst \citep{Brandt2006ATel970}.
+On March 22, 2005, {\it INTEGRAL}/JEM-X detected a transient IGR J17464--2811 because it exhibited a type-I X-ray burst \citep{Brandt2006ATel970}.
 The position coincidence of this burst source with the position of XMM1747, which was also active during observations made on Feb 25-26, 2005 using the {\it XMM-Newton} satellite \citep{Sidoli2006} indicated that both sources are the same source \citep{Wijnands2006ATel972}.
 This classifies XMM1747 as a neutron star low mass X-ray binary.
-On the basis of the properties of the X-ray burst observed by the {\it INTEGRAL} satellite, it was suggested that the source was likely continuously active between 2003 and 2005 and was undergoing a long-term outburst \citep{DelSanto2007}.
-Since 2007, XMM1747 has been observed once using the {\it Chandra} satellite and several times using the {\it Swift} satellite and is detected at similar fluxes in all observations and with very similar X-ray spectral parameters (\citealt{Degenaar2007ATel1078}, \citealt{Degenaar2007ATel1136}, \citealt{Campana2009}, \citealt{Sidoli2007ATel1174}, \citealt{DelSanto2007ATel1207}, \citeyear{DelSanto2007}, \citeyear{DelSanto2009ATel2050}, \citeyear{DelSanto2010ATel2624}, \citeyear{DelSanto2011ATel3471}, \citeyear{DelSanto2012ATel4099}).
-This suggests that the source has been in outburst for at least 8 years and hence that it belongs to the quasi-persistent X-ray transients.
-Another type-I X-ray burst was observed from this source on August 13, 2010 \citep{Degenaar2011} using the {\it Swift}/Burst Alert Telescope (BAT) .
+On the basis of the properties of the X-ray burst observed by {\it INTEGRAL}, it was suggested that the source was likely continuously active between 2003 and 2005 and was undergoing a long-term outburst \citep{DelSanto2007}.
+Another type-I X-ray burst was observed from this source on August 13, 2010 \citep{Degenaar2011} using the {\it Swift}/Burst Alert Telescope (BAT).
+Since 2007, XMM1747 has been observed several times using the {\it Swift} satellite and once using the {\it Chandra} satellite.
+The source has been detected at similar flux levels and with similar spectral parameters from all the observations taken until March 2014 (\citealt{Degenaar2007ATel1078}, \citealt{Degenaar2007ATel1136}, \citealt{Campana2009}, \citealt{Sidoli2007ATel1174}, \citealt{DelSanto2007ATel1207}, \citeyear{DelSanto2007}, \citeyear{DelSanto2009ATel2050}, \citeyear{DelSanto2010ATel2624}, \citeyear{DelSanto2011ATel3471}, \citeyear{DelSanto2012ATel4099}, \citeyear{DelSanto2015ATel7293}).

+The last set of observations was made using the {\it Swift} satellite in March 2015 during which the source was not detected with a 3-sigma upper limit on the luminosity of 7 $\times$ 10$^{33}$ erg s$^{-1}$ (2 - 10 keV) at 8 kpc (\citealt{DelSanto2015ATel7293}), which indicates that the source went down considerably and possibly to quiescence although the latter statement need to be confirmed with more sensitive {\it Chandra} or {\it XMM} observations.

 The best known position of the source so far is RA : 17$^\mathrm{h}$ 47$^\mathrm{m}$ 16$\fs$16, Dec. : $-28^{\circ}$ $10^{\prime}$ $48${\farcs}$0$ with an error circle of $0\farcs5$ \citep{Degenaar2007ATel1136}.
-A possible NIR counterpart of XMM1747 was reported at this position from the observations obtained on May 27, 2007 using instrument ANDICAM on the 1.3-meter SMARTS telescope.
-The source had a {\it H} band magnitude of 15.3 $\pm$ 0.1 mag but was not detected in the {\it V} and {\it I} band \citep{Degenaar2007ATel1136}.
+A possible NIR counterpart of XMM1747 was reported \citep{Degenaar2007ATel1136} at this position from the observations obtained on May 27, 2007 using the instrument ANDICAM on the 1.3-meter SMARTS telescope.
+The source had a {\it H} band magnitude of 15.3 $\pm$ 0.1 mag but was not detected in the {\it V} and {\it I} band.